 Just because new hires survived the first day at work, it doesn’t mean that an IT recruiter job is finished.
 For some people, the onboarding process will be longer and it depends on the employee’s work experience, social skills and the particular challenges of the job.
 Whether you think that they are doing great or not, it’s always smart to schedule a few check-in meetings with the manager and HR.
 They can review how an employee is doing, evaluate any progress made on goals, and get a sense for whether new hires are adjusting to the culture.
 Schedule check-in about a week after the employee starts, a month after and then you can do it every two or three months.

-Ask recent hires for feedback in order to improve the onboarding process
+Ask recent hires for feedback in order to improve the employees onboarding process

 Getting feedback from new employees can help you improve the onboarding process and make constructive changes in a company.
 Use check-in meetings to ask new hires about the onboarding process, or make the feedback anonymous rather than soliciting suggestions during one-on-one meetings with your team.
 This way they will feel more comfortable expressing negative experiences so you can use more honest answers to improve the process.
 Did they feel welcomed and part of the team right away?
 Or did they felt alienated and unsure of their role?
 Getting feedback like that can help your company decide whether to switch to a different method or to stick to the existing one.